urbit/urbit/CONTRIBUTING.md

 ## Interface development

+[nix](https://github.com/NixOS/nix) and `git-lfs` should be installed at this point, and have been used to `make build` the project.

-Designing interfaces within urbit/urbit requires that the above steps for fake `~zod` initialization are followed.
+Designing interfaces within urbit/urbit additionally requires that the above steps for fake `~zod` initialization have been followed.

 Once your fake ship is running and you see
 ```
 ~zod:dojo>
 ```